Healthy Homes Assessment Oriental Bay

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today and book your rental property house evaluation.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling could be significant for landlords and property managers.
+For specialist advice get in touch today to schedule your rental properties house evaluation.

 home assessments for rental properties